alilleybrinker/shy/README.md

-`shy` reads files and directories from a source directory and copies them to a destination directory; if a file is Markdown, it gets processing by `cmark` and put into a template, and then placed in the destination directory as an `.html` file.
+`shy` reads files and directories from a source directory and copies them to a destination directory; if a file is Markdown, it gets processed by `cmark` and put into a template, and then placed in the destination directory as an `.html` file.